Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_suddendeath_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_suddendeath_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

+## T-Rex Vision
+Your vision is now based on movement.
+All players who aren't moving are invisible
+\
+\
+**ConVars**
+\
+_ttt_randomat_trexvision_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_trexvision_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_trexvision_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## Taking Inventory
 Swaps player inventories periodically throughout the round.
 There are some caveats to how this event interacts with special roles:
 - Non-prime Zombies are excluded